aritchie/bluetoothle/readme.md

 > Some platforms yield a "new" device and therefore new hooks.
 This was observed on some android devices.

 Q. My characteristic read/writes/notifications are not working

 > If you store your discovered characteristics in your own variables, make sure to refresh them with each (re)connect

+Q. I cannot see the device name in Android 6+

+> You need to enable permissions for android.permission.ACCESS_COARSE_LOCATION

+Q. I cannot see the device name when scanning in the background on iOS

+> This is the work of iOS.
+The library cannot fix this.
+You should scan by service UUIDs instead